-- Stream on 3+ devices simultaneously depending on the plan you choose
+- Stream on 10 devices simultaneously for any plan you choose

 Watch the Cotton Bowl Without Cable on Sling TV

 Sling TV is another great option.
-It’s a perfect choice for folks on a budget, as it starts at just $35 per month.
+It’s a perfect choice for folks on a budget, as it starts at just $40.00/mo.
 This makes it one of the most affordable ways to watch live TV.
 Here’s the rundown:

 - No contract or commitment

 - ESPN included in Sling Orange, along with 30+ other channels

 - Great way to watch college football without cable

 - Works on all your favorite devices

 To learn more, check out our Sling TV review and Sling TV Bowl Game Guide.

 If you’re more of a hands-on learner, sign up to get started!
 Save 50% on your first month of Sling TV.